-United States citizens should be alert to attempts at fraud by persons claiming to be U.S. citizens living or traveling in Ghana who profess friendship or romantic interest over the Internet.
-Correspondents who quickly move to discussion of intimate matters could be an indicator of fraudulent intent.
+U.S. citizens should be alert to attempts at fraud by persons claiming to be U.S. citizens living or traveling in Ghana who profess friendship or romantic interest over the Internet.
+Correspondents’ quick transition to discussion of intimate matters could be an indicator of fraudulent intent.
 Correspondents may cultivate the relationship for several months before asking for money, but if they are after your money, eventually they will ask for it.

-Before you send any money to Ghana, please take the time to be very well informed.
+Before you send any money to Ghana, please take the time to do your research and inform yourself.
 Start by considering the fact that scams are common enough to warrant this warning.
 Next, look over this partial list of indicators.
 If any of them sound familiar, you are likely the victim of an internet scam.

-Your friend/fiancé is plagued with medical problems requiring loans from you
+- Your friend/fiancé is plagued with medical or other life problems requiring loans from you.

-You've sent large sums for visas or plane tickets but the person cannot seem to make it out of Ghana
+- You've sent large sums of money for visas or plane tickets but the person cannot seem to make it out of Ghana.

-When your friend does try to leave the country, he/she gets into a car accident or is detained by immigration officials demanding payment, bribes, or proof of a certain amount of cash on hand for travel.
+- When your friend does try to leave the country, he/she gets into a car accident or is detained by immigration officials demanding payment, bribes, or proof of a certain amount of cash on hand for travel.

 Some facts and resources: